iamjimtaylor/iamjimtaylor/_posts/2016-04-21-how-i-became-a-sunday-league-football-manager.md

 image_alt: Watching from the side-lines
 image_width: 750
 image_height: 560
-excerpt: "I never set out to run a Sunday League team and never imagined it would take over as my many hobby for the next 8 years.
+excerpt: "I never set out to run a Sunday League team and never imagined it would take over as my main hobby for the next 8 years.
 I blame the guy who put me on the bench for a manager-less team one Sunday morning."
 category: football
 tags: [football, management, leadership]
 ---